 Companies are always quick to point out the fact their products are ‘Made in Britain’ – but just how important is this?

-When it comes to fashion, the British population are renowned for their unique sense of style, we tend to lean on the side of adventure while still maintaining a sense of traditional classic style.
+When it comes to fashion, the British fashion population are renowned for their unique sense of style, we tend to lean on the side of adventure while still maintaining a sense of traditional classic style.

 However, shoes are a completely different ball game.
 Instead of investing in quality homemade shoes, many of us are often guilty of searching for the biggest foreign shoemakers for the brand and price.

 Yet, while these large shoe companies are arguably making more money by manufacturing abroad, are you, as a customer, getting the quality you deserve?